utdata/icj-class/final/README.md

 - Look through the photos and data assets so you know what you have to work with.
 - Physically draw out what you want your pages to look like so you have a goal in mind.
 (There is a first assignment to provide sketches.)
 Think first how it will look on a phone, then a tablet, then a desktop screen.
 Draw each version out.
-- Set up your assets: photos and data.
+- Set up your assets: photos and fetching data.
 - Work on the structure before the design.
 Basically get the template structure and HTML/Bootstrap elements on the page.
 Again, consider mobile first and then wider page widths.
 - Then work on the loop logic for that part of the assignment.
 Get the loops working first (just printing an element to the page).
 Next figure out your HTML structure of the element, then use the loop for the part that should repeat.
 - For the "baking" pages, set up a simple layout and then configure the baking task in project.config.json.
 Once you get the pages building with data, then continue working on the structure and design of the page.